raspberrypilearning/dont-fall-through/en/step_3.md

 --- task ---

-Select the Player2 GameObject and find the 'PlayerController' GameObject in the inspector.
+Select the Player2 GameObject and find the 'PlayerController' script in the inspector.

 Change the Player2 keys to use the arrow keys: `up`, `left`, `down`, and `right`.